Kitchen Sink Cookies

 Combine the dry ingredients.
 Measure the flour, salt and baking soda into a small bowl, and whisk together.
 Set aside.

 Cream the butter with the sugars.
-In the bowl of a stand mixer or a large bowl, mix the softened butter with the granulated sugar and brown sugar.
+In the bowl of a stand mixer fitted with the paddle attachment or a large bowl with a hand mixer, mix the softened butter with the granulated sugar and brown sugar.
 This will take 2-3 minutes, depending on how fast you’re running your mixer.
 The butter will turn a light yellow.

 Pro tip: You can use a stand mixer or a hand mixer to make your life easier in this cookie recipe!
 I do not recommend mixing it by hand.